lundeee/github-deloyer/README.md

 Add shell scripts to ```scripts/``` folder.

 Rename ```config.example.js``` to ```config.js```.
 Add projects names and scripts.

 Scripts strings starting with . or / are not modified.
 All others are assumed to be in ```scripts/`` folder.
+Change script permissions to ```chmod +x ....```

 Rename env.example to .env and modify settings to your needs.